spatulatom/frontend-eventsbook/README.md

   <p>
-    eventsbook is a full stack app, this is frontend source code and the backend source code is stored in another github repository
+    'eventsbook' is a full stack app - this repository contains its frontend source code while the backend source code is stored in another GitHub repository
     <a href="https://github.com/spatulatom/backend-eventsbook">
     here »</a>
     <br />